scilus/scil-documentation/source/other/scholarships.rst

 Paper awards
 ************

 - Releve Etoile Award from the FRQ: $1000 for best recently published paper by a trainee (need to be first or co-first author).
 Usually 2 deadlines per year (September 1st and March 1st).
-See `their page <https://frq.gouv.qc.ca/en/program/releve-etoile-louis-berlinguet-2022-2023-2/>`_.
+See `FQR's page <https://frq.gouv.qc.ca/en/program/releve-etoile-louis-berlinguet-2022-2023-2/>`_.
 - Brain Star Award: $1500 for best recently published scientific paper by a trainee (1 deadline per year, usually January).
-See `their page <https://can-acn.org/brain-star-awards/#Eligibility/>`_.
+See `CAN-ACN's page <https://can-acn.org/brain-star-awards/#Eligibility/>`_.